gaussalgo/MLP_2017_workshop_hadoop/installation_steps.md

 * instances are on the same private network
 * all commands will be run as root user unless specified otherwise

+If you are missing anything then maybe check the [Cloud Setup documentation](CloudSetup.md).

 ## Official installation paths

 * [Path A: One-stop binary installer](http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cm_ig_install_path_a.html)